Code-Institute-Submissions/Milestone_Project_Two/README.md

 Testing with the **console.log()** was crucial when getting writing the function to call data from an array and place it on the review pages.
 Having written an array and then a click function, I found it wasn't working.
 The page was loading the data as undefined, meaning that it wasn't finding my array data.

 To find out what was happening I used console.log() at different places in my function and tested what data was coming back.
 Once I had established that the filter was getting the data, but it wasn't being seen.
 I was able to change my if fuction to allow the collected object to show on the pages.

+### Known bugs

+#### Navigation bar
+The Navigation bar being reduced to 98.5vw has cause a tiny bit of the home page image to show when scolling.

+#### Home page background image
+The background being reduced to 92.75vh has cause a bit of white space to appear at the bottom on very large screens.
+I tried different view heights and felt that this was the best solution as it works well on the most popular devices such as phones, tablets and laptops.

 ---